 NEOMED also requires the CASPer situational judgement test.
-Please visit takecasper.com for more information, test dates, and to register for the U.S. Medicine CSP 10111 test.
+Please visit takecasper.com for more information, test dates, and to register for the U.S. Medicine CSP 10111 test as a part of the Altus Assessments Suite.
 All candidates for admission are required to take the CASPer.
 Candidates must submit CASPer scores to NEOMED in order to receive interview consideration.

 Note – NEOMED Secondary application is by invitation only following screening and review of AMCAS applications.
 Applicants should refer to AMCAS to begin application to medical school.

-Watch for email notification that your file is complete and await word on a possible on campus interview between September and April.
+Watch for email notification that your file is complete and await word on a possible interview between September and March.

 Required Application Materials

 - Personal Statements

 - CASPer test results (part of the Altus Assessment Suite)

 - MCAT scores